qiskit-fall-fest-hackathon-france/qiskit-fall-fest-hackathon-france/english.md

 ## Important notes
   * You are welcome to participate to our kick-off event physically on Friday afternoon 15th of October, at around 5 PM.
 We will announce the address once it's confirmed.
-  * We will hold two Qiskit workshops to help everyone install and get familiar with Qiskit platform.
-We will also introduce the basic knowledge about quantum computing in the meanwhile.
-SO, if you are a beginner in Quantum Computing, don't worry, just attend the Qiskit workshops!
-The exact date of the workshops will be announced soon.
+  * We will hold two Qiskit workshops before the hackathon.
+The first one is to help you install Qiskit and introduce the basis knowledge about quantum computing.
+It will last two hours.
+The second one is a one-hour fully Q&A session.
+You are welcome to ask any questions.
+The two workshops will be recorded so don't worry that you miss one of them!
+If you are a beginner in Quantum Computing or not familiar with Qiskit, just attend the Qiskit workshops!
   * The winning teams will obtain prizes and have the probability to be invited to the Qiskit Global Hackathon!
 ## Contact information
   If you have any questions about the Hackathon, feel free to contact [Siyuan Niu](mailto:siyuan.niu@lirmm.fr?subject=Qiskit%20Fall%20Fest%20Hackathon) and [Adrien Suau](mailto:adrien.suau@lirmm.fr?subject=Qiskit%20Fall%20Fest%20Hackathon).